-3120 The Business of Cinema and Media Arts, 3 hrs.
-(3, 0)
+3120 The Business of Cinema and Media Arts

 A survey of the distribution of radio and television programs and film through traditional and new media.
-Topics include structures, sales, programming, audience measurement, promotions, and distribution. prerequisite: Upper-division standing. offered: Semester I 2017-18.
+Topics include structures, sales, programming, audience measurement, promotions, and distribution.
+PREREQUISITE: Upper-division standing.
+OFFERED: Sem.
+I, 2019-20.

-3130 Advanced Newswriting and Reporting, 3 hrs.
-(3, 0)
+3130 Advanced Newswriting and Reporting

-Study of advanced research, interviewing, and newswriting techniques, with emphasis on print, video, and new-media formats. prerequisite: COMM 2130. offered: Semester II 2018-2019.
+Study of advanced research, interviewing, and news writing techniques, with emphasis on print and multimedia formats.
+This course applies to the liberal arts writing intensive requirement.
+PREREQUISITE: COMM 2130.
+OFFERED: Sem.
+II, 2020-21.